0xJilan/growllowers/README.md

 Install it through your favorite package manager:

-`yarn add growllowers or npm i growllowers `
+`yarn add growllowers or npm i growllowers`

 Here's a quick example of usage:

-`import getFollowersByEndOfYear from 'growllowers';
+`import getFollowersByEndOfYear from 'growllowers'`

+After that, put the actual number of followers you have:
+`const actualFollowers = 100;`

-const actualFollowers = 100; //Put the actual number of followers you have const weeklyPercentGrowth = 10 //Put the percentage increase you are aiming for each week
+And, put the percentage increase you are aiming for each week:
+`const weeklyPercentGrowth = 10;`

+Then, to get the result :
-const numberOfFollowerByTheEndOfYear = getFollowersByEndOfYear(actualFollowers, weeklyPercentGrowth)
+`const numberOfFollowerByTheEndOfYear = getFollowersByEndOfYear(actualFollowers, weeklyPercentGrowth)`
-`